 A platform where facial recognition and bio-metrics analysis are combined with machine learning to transform well-being.

 We believe that communication is much more than just verbal.
 To detect and monitor wellbeing clues we are looking at multiple data points including:

+We use computer vision to not only identify at-risk individuals but also to compare and contextualize information received via other sensors.
 Computer vision has come a long way the last few years.
 A machine can now pick-up tiny variations in someone’s face reliably.

 Okaya’s strength – and long-term plan- is being able to personalize this analysis for each user.
-It will help us tackle one the biggest risk in machine learning: Bias.
-Dataset are biased by default.
+It will help us tackle one of the biggest risks in machine learning: Bias.Datasets are biased by default.
 Here is a fun video summarizing the problem of biased data.

-If you’d like to learn more about Okaya feel free to reach out we’ll be happy to share more information with you.
+If you’d like to learn more about Okaya feel free to reach out, we’ll be happy to share more information with you.